-IngesterType To send data to Haven OnDemand, set this parameter to from your Haven OnDemand account.
+EnableIngestion To enable ingestion, set this parameter to true.
+IngesterType To send data to Haven OnDemand, set this parameter to HavenOnDemand.

-HavenOnDemand.

 HavenOnDemandApiKey Your Haven OnDemand API key.
-You can obtain the key documents into.

-HavenOnDemandIndexName The name of the Haven OnDemand text index to index that contains SSL settings.
+You can obtain the key from your Haven OnDemand account.
+HavenOnDemandIndexName The name of the Haven OnDemand text index to index documents into.
+IngestSSLConfig The name of a section in the connector's configuration file that contains SSL settings.
 The connection to Haven OnDemand must be made over TLS.
-For more information about sending documents to the ingestion server over TLS, see Configure Outgoing SSL Connections, on page 29.

-IngestSSLConfig The name of a section in the connector's configuration file

-HavenOnDemandCombinationName

-(Optional) The name of the Haven OnDemand combination to send documents to.
-If you set this parameter, File System Connector sends documents to the combination endpoint instead of indexing them directly into the text index.
+For more information about sending documents to the ingestion server over TLS, see Configure Outgoing SSL Connections, on page 33.
+HavenOnDemandCombinationName (Optional) The name of the Haven OnDemand combination to send documents to.
+If you set this parameter, Exchange Web Service Connector sends documents to the combination endpoint instead of indexing them directly into the text index.
+NOTE: Haven OnDemand combinations do not accept binary